equalitie/ouinet-inject/README.md

 ## Input

-The only content supported at the moment are HTTP exchanges consisting of a request and a response made of an HTTP response head and body.
+The only content supported at the moment are HTTP GET exchanges consisting of a request and a response made of an HTTP response head and body.
 These can be provided either via a WARC file (e.g. coming from web crawling) or using an ad hoc file-based format.